Chapter 7

 A shift in the investment landscape and the rise of new opportunities

 There is now a rising acknowledgment of nature’s significance as a fundamental infrastructure asset for businesses (WEF, 2020), and we can expect an increased desire for nature-focused technologies as the corporate and finance sectors pivot towards nature-positive strategies.
-As we navigate this evolving landscape, it is essential to recognize that capital flows to nature at the speed of trust, and nature tech represents a new market (Eng, King and Strong, 2022).
-Critical for building trust in nature-based solutions.
+As we navigate this evolving landscape, it is essential to recognize that capital flows to nature at the speed of trust, and nature tech represents a new market (Eng, King and Strong, 2022), critical for building trust in nature-based solutions.

 What’s next?